BritishCrystallographicAssociation/britishcrystallographicassociation.github.io/_pages/statutes.md

 8. Student Members are entitled to a concessionary annual or a single discounted concessionary four-year membership fee, the latter to commence no later than during their first year of postgraduate study.
 In all other contexts the expression Ordinary Members shall include Student Members.

+9. Fellows shall be those persons with an established career in crystallographic teaching or research and who pay an annual subscription.
+Fellows will normally have been members of the Association for at least five years, but the Officers of the Association shall consider applications to waive this requirement.
+The subscription level for Fellows shall be determined by the Council and confirmed by the Annual General Meeting of the Association.
+In all other contexts the expression Ordinary Members shall include Fellows.

-9. The rights and privileges of Ordinary and Joint Members, and of Corporate Members, are as prescribed in Statute F, Statute H, and the By-Laws.
+10. The rights and privileges of Ordinary and Joint Members, and of Corporate Members, are as prescribed in Statute F, Statute H, and the By-Laws.

 ### C. Administration